google/blockly-samples/plugins/README.md

 ### Workspace

 - [``@blockly/continuous-toolbox``](continuous-toolbox/): A Blockly plugin
-that adds a continous-scrolling style toolbox and flyout
+that adds a continous-scrolling style toolbox and flyout.
 - [``@blockly/disable-top-blocks``](disable-top-blocks/):  A Blockly plugin that
 shows the 'disable' context menu option only on non-orphan blocks.
 - [``@blockly/fixed-edges``](fixed-edges/):  A Blockly MetricsManager for